 A commonly touted argument is that legal immigrants take job, health and educational opportunities away from American-born citizens.
 But data collected in those areas has actually shown the opposite.

 In fact, in many cases, data overwhelmingly supports why legal immigration is good for creating more jobs, medical resources, and academic achievements.

 For example, the Association of American Medical Colleges has warned that a ban on immigrants will only increase the shortage of doctors in America.
 And many tech and science professionals have shared their concern that a crackdown on immigrants workers will spark a brain drain in America.

-In this article, I will attempt to highlight some of the major contributions legal immigrants make to the economic, technological, medical, scientific and cultural growth in America.
+In this article, I will attempt to highlight why immigration is good for innovation.
+I’ll cover some of the major contributions legal immigrants make to the economic, technological, medical, scientific and cultural growth in America.